 • Similarly, “value” stocks are expected to comprise a greater-than-market weight under most conditions.

-• Emerging and Frontier Markets will likely always be represented in the portfolio with a combined weight of no more than 20% of equity.
+• Emerging and ocassionally Frontier Markets will likely be represented in the portfolio

 Our Fixed Income component will be comprised predominantly of short- and intermediate term investment-grade securities.